 2. Pay attention to detail AND understand the big picture

 A good analyst must pay attention to the detail, but should also be able to see how all the individual elements come together to provide a clear picture of the client’s circumstances.
 It’s about engaging clients to understand how trends in financial statements including balance sheet, profit and loss and cashflow can highlight issues that should be addressed.

 3. Have insights AND see what they mean in real life

 A good analyst must have some understanding of the client’s financial environment.
 For business clients, this means having a grasp of issues relating to all areas of business operations including sales and marketing, IT systems, human resources, logistics and other business functions.
 Of course, the client will always know more about their business than the analyst, but asking the right questions goes a long way to getting to the right decisions.

 4. Know how to extract data AND know when it’s wrong

 OF course, all analysts are familiar with the acronym GIGO (Garbage In, Garbage out).
 One of the main challenges of firms seeking to take on a stronger business analytical or advisory role with clients is how to get access to accurate data in real time.
 Cloud accounting, bank feeds and machine intelligence tools are all helping, but the ability to see when data is dirty is essential.
 Otherwise, analysts find that all discussion with clients is about the quality of data, not analysis.

 5. Engage in CPD AND ask lots of questions to the client

-The profession of data analytics is having a significant impact on the role that accountants play with their clients.
-Suddenly, managers and partners have the opportunity to really add value beyond compliance.
+The profession of data analytics is having a significant impact on the role that accountants and bookkeepers play with their clients.
+Suddenly, firms have the opportunity to really add value beyond compliance.
 Of course, both capacity and capability can be roadblocks.
 There’s quite a journey from basic analytics to value-added analytics.
 It’s important to understand where you and your team are at and not become discouraged.